VCDo/OneBigTwoSmallImagesCarousel/library/README.md

 ### Scroll Visibility States

-The `onScrollVisibilityChanged` callback provides a `CarouselVisibility` enum with the following states:
+The `onScrollVisibilityChanged` callback provides a `OBTSICarouselVisibility` enum with the following states:

 *   `START_VISIBLE`: The start of the carousel is fully visible, but the end is not.
 *   `MIDDLE_VISIBLE`: Neither the start nor the end is fully visible (scrolling through the middle).